 Why shouldn't I do my international move by using the local furniture store, car rental company, or anyone else with a truck or trailer?

-There are lots of legitimate options for saving money moving your household goods to and from Mexico, including just doing it yourself.
 However, using a local furniture store, car rental agency or just “some guy with a truck and a trailer,” while sometimes less expensive, can be very risky.

 Here are just four reasons: